 23. Stopping by Estate Sales

-You can often find beautiful, high quality pieces of furniture, as well as artwork, at estate sales for a fraction of what you’d pay at a store.
-You can find estate sale listings in your area on Craigslist as well as Estatesale.com and Estatesales.net .
+You can often find beautiful, high-quality pieces of furniture, as well as artwork, at estate sales for a fraction of what you’d pay at a store.
+You can find estate sale listings in your area on Craigslist as well as Estatesale.com and Estatesales.net.

 24. Haggling Over the Price

-No matter where you are shopping for furniture, it can be worth trying to haggle the price down a bit.
+No matter where you are shopping for furniture, it can be worth trying to bargain the price down a bit.
 You can ask a seller if the listed price is as low as they can go, if they will offer a discount for buying multiple items, or if there is any wiggle room on the delivery fee.

 25. Checking In With Neighbors